What is a company anyway?

 Information: data, signals, gossip, algorithmic recommendations.

-The company doesn’t (yet) own these flows; it organises, channels, and extracts from them.
+A company doesn’t (yet) own these flows; it organises them, channels them, and extracts value from them.

-So when I’m asked if SHIBADOGGYELONMARS coin “counts” as a company, I can only borrow former Chinese Premier Zhou Enlai’s line about the impact of the French Revolution:
+So when I’m asked whether SHIBADOGGYELONMARS coin “counts” as a company, I prefer to quote Zhou Enlai, when asked about the impact of the French Revolution:

 It’s far too early to say.